 The Witness Project® : a breast and cervical cancer education program targeted to African Americans.

-International Institute of Connecticut: is a statewide organization that assists refugees and immigrants to resolve legal, economic, linguistic and social barriers and become self-sufficient, contributing members of the community.
+CIRI (Connecticut Institute for Refugees and Immigrants): is a statewide organization that assists refugees and immigrants to resolve legal, economic, linguistic and social barriers and become self-sufficient, contributing members of the community.

 Black Rock Community Council : the oldest and largest community membership organization in the area.
 The Council’s mission is to promote projects that will enhance the quality of life of Black Rock’s residents and businesses, including recreational, educational and business development initiatives.